A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Acknowledgments

 This work was supported by grants from the National Council for Scientific and Technological Development~(CNPq) (\#~313423/2017-2 and \#~428333/2016-8) and the Coordination for the Improvement of Higher Education Personnel~(CAPES).
-We acknowledge the support of NVIDIA Corporation with the donation of the Titan V GPU used for this~research. \ifCLASSOPTIONcaptionsoff
+We acknowledge the support of NVIDIA Corporation with the donation of the Quadro RTX $8000$ GPU used for this~research. \ifCLASSOPTIONcaptionsoff

 \fi